Table of Contents

 6. Obesity

 Obesity may increase water loss across the skin surface, which will, in turn, leave the skin dry and increase the chances of skin irritation.
-The skin irritation may cause an infection which leads to the development of boils.
+The skin irritation may cause an infection, which leads to boils.
 Also, the skin folds of obese persons may serve as a conducive growth environment to retain boil-causing bacteria, which multiply rapidly and infect the hair follicles (4).

 5 Easy and Effective Home Remedies To Treat Boils